clewisdavis/The-Joy-of-React/course-notes.md

 root.render(element);
 ```

-- In this example, no space between the bodl text and the number.
+- In this example, no space between the bold text and the number.
 It renders `returns:123`.
 - Why, consider how this compiles to JS.

 ```JAVASCRIPT